matys1/lab1-web/book-notes/part-5.md

 - The below exercises focus on creating `Card` objects that contain information about a person.
 Each person is represented by a new `Card` object which contains properties for name, address and phone number.

-- The first step to creating an object is to name the object and its properties.
+- STEP 1: The first step to creating an object is to define the object and its properties.
 In order to do this you need to define a function that creates a new instace of the `Card` object.
 This function is called the *constructor*.
 For example:

 ```js
 function Card(name,email,address,phone) {